nathaneastwood/fablore/src/main-story/16-rosetta/roots-of-change.md

 "In soil anew, the roots of change..." she intoned, her voice growing fainter with each word.

-"In the essence of decay...Davnir."
+"In the essence of decay..._Davnir_."

 "In the seeds of renewal...belonging."